 Special dietary requirements

 Vegetarian, vegan and gluten-free foods are available.
 If you need advice or you have special needs, speak to a member of staff.

-Absolutely, these are ideal for the nature lover in your life and come in adult, child, over 60 and family packs!
+You can get someone the gift of a membership, these are ideal for the nature lover in your life and come in adult, child, over 60 and family packs!

 The Eden Project is open from 10 am - 4.30 pm most days.
 However, it is best to check their website for opening times before you plan your visit, as they vary greatly during the seasons.

 Phone - 01726 811911